parasjogani/html-css-proj12/README.md

 # Project 12
 Hello, my name is paras jogani and I create a template using HTML and CSS.

 I learn lot of in this 12th project of my javascript bootcamp.
-I

 - I learn various uses of `div`
 - I learn uses of flex and child property to give CSS for the one element